pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 <!-- -->

 -   **SXP Item clause**.
-An unbounded number of sequence of the following
+We can have the following sequence an unbounded number of times:
     -   SXP Item.
 A reference to the [SXP Item](/wiki/Items_Specification "wikilink") that will be exchanged.
         This reference will be done under the [Items